giometrix/TableStorage.Abstractions.Trie/README.md

 var results = await _multiIndexSearch.FindAsync("j", _dedupeFunction);
 ```
 ## Index Benchmarks
-Note 1: These benchmarks were performed on an 5960X 8 core intel CPU with 64GB of RAM.
-The netork connection is 400mb download and 40mb upload.
+Note 1: These benchmarks were performed on an 5960X 8 core Intel CPU with 64GB of RAM.
+The network connection is 400mb download and 40mb upload.
 Results will vary with hardware and size of payload.

 Note 2: One of the goals of these benchmarks was to find the best number for max connections, because the default number used by the Azure Table Storage SDK yields [terrible results](http://tk.azurewebsites.net/2012/12/10/greatly-increase-the-performance-of-azure-storage-cloudblobclient/).